marcoshidalgonunes/postgres-kafka-connect/README.md

 * Postgres, pulled from [Debezium](https://debezium.io/), tailored for use with Connect

 The containers are pulled directly from official Docker Hub images.
-The Debezium Connect image used here needs some additional packages, so it must be built from the included Dockerfile.
+The Debezium Connect image used here needs some additional packages, some of them from `libs` folder, so it must be built from the included Dockerfile.
 The same applies for Debezium Postgres.

 ### Build the debezium images for Kafka Connect and Postgres